Anna-Code-Optimistic/coffee-blog/README.md

 It is the three page website: home, gallery and and a sign-up page.
 In the future, the blog page will posts will be added.

 ## Goal
-The page is to showcase Dublin's vibrant coffee scene by showcasing a gallery of photos
+The page is to showcase Dublin's vibrant coffee scene.
+As a keen coffee drinker, I visit a lot of local places, which encouraged me to create an online page for like-minded people interested in the local coffee scene.

+The newsletter is to help people stay up to date on news from businesses and on any potential updates and tips shared by cafes and roasters.

 ## Features
 - Blog index and individual post pages